 Depending on your interests, you may wish to conduct primary data collection activities outside of the United States.
 If you have received external funding for your dissertation research, you are permitted to work abroad without prior approval from the doctoral program director.
-If you are appointed as a research assistant or a teaching assistant while completing your dissertation research, you must receive prior approval from the doctoral program director to work abroad.
+If you are appointed as a research assistant or a teaching assistant while completing your dissertation research, you must receive prior approval from the doctoral program director, you must receive prior approval from the doctoral program director research, you must receive prior approval from the doctoral program director to work abroad.
 When working abroad, you must provide the academic team with details regarding your location and associated dates of stay and notify the academic team when you return.
 Additional processes may be necessary for international students depending on the terms of their visas.